Soil Remediation Project

 Current Status

 Remediation of four residential properties on NFN started in mid-July, along with work to remove contaminated material from the old Nova Beaucage Road allowance.
-This work is nearly complete, and the material excavated from these sites is currently being stored on a vacant lot in the Bineshii Business Park that has been lined with geotextile matting to safely contain it.
+This work is now complete, and the material excavated from these sites is currently being stored on a vacant lot in the Bineshii Business Park that has been lined with geotextile matting to safely contain it.
 The stockpile is securely tarped at all times.

 Contaminated material from the former mill site and the MTO borrow pit next to the Anishinabek Nation remains untouched – only site preparation activities have been completed.